Director of Operations, 6+ Years Of Digital Marketing Strategy & Project Management Experience

 Sometimes, citations are written in subscript.

-Want a creative way to break up sections of a page or article?
+Want to break up sections of a page or article?
 Try a horizontal line!
 Just use the empty element (no need to close it), <hr>.

 Insert a horizontal line between me and sentence 2. <hr> Hi, I'm sentence 2.